 Do you think you may be allergic to yogurt?
 It’s entirely possible.
 Yogurt is a cultured milk product.
-Milk allergy is one of the more common food allergies today.
+And an allergy to milk is one of the more common food allergies.
 It’s the most common food allergy in babies and young children.

-If you can’t tolerate yogurt, you may not have a true allergy.
-There are other conditions that have similar symptoms.
+However, even if you can’t tolerate yogurt, you may not have an allergy.
+There are other conditions with similar symptoms.
 If you think you may have a problem with yogurt, your doctor can help you determine your next steps.

-An allergic reaction is your body’s response to a specific food protein that it sees as a threat.
-A yogurt allergy is a milk allergy by definition, says Sharon Chinthrajah, M.D., clinical assistant professor in the divisions of allergy and immunology at Stanford University and Lucile Packard Children’s Hospital.
+An allergic reaction is your body’s response to a specific food protein it sees as a threat.
+A yogurt allergy is really a milk allergy.

 Cow’s milk allergy is most common in young children.
-It affects 2.5 percent of children younger than three years old.
+It affects 2.5 percent of children younger than 3 years old.
 Most children eventually outgrow this allergy.

 Treatment for mild milk allergy symptoms includes short-acting antihistamines, such as diphenhydramine (Benadryl), or longer-acting antihistamines, which include:

-In a true allergy, symptoms often occur within two hours of ingestion.
-If you have a true milk allergy, you won’t be able to eat yogurt.
-You’ll also be asked to avoid all milk or milk-containing products, such as cheese and ice cream.
+If you have a milk allergy, you won’t be able to eat yogurt.
+You’ll also be asked to avoid all milk or products that contain milk, such as cheese and ice cream.

-A milk allergy is not the same as lactose intolerance.
-An allergy is an immunological reaction to the proteins in milk.
+A milk allergy isn’t the same as lactose intolerance.
+An allergy is an immune reaction to the proteins in milk.
 If you’re lactose intolerant, your body lacks the ability to break down lactose, a milk sugar, in your small intestine.

-Bacteria in your gut ferment lactose instead of it being broken down by your body.
+Bacteria in your gut ferment the lactose when it’s not broken down.
 The symptoms of lactose intolerance include:

 These symptoms can appear anywhere from 30 minutes to a few hours after having dairy.

 If you’re lactose intolerant, you may be able to tolerate yogurt better than milk or cream.
 That’s because yogurt has less lactose than most dairy products.
-Everyone responds to dairy differently, so your tolerance will be different than someone else who is lactose intolerant.
+Everyone responds to dairy differently, so your tolerance may be different than someone else who’s lactose intolerant.

-What happens if your symptoms after eating yogurt resemble an allergic reaction but blood tests prove otherwise?
+Sometimes after eating yogurt, your symptoms can resemble an allergic reaction but blood tests may prove otherwise.
 It’s possible your watery eyes or nasal congestion could be your body’s response to the histamine in yogurt.

-Histamine, which your body creates, is what causes the symptoms of an allergic reaction.
+When your body creates histamine, it causes the symptoms of an allergic reaction.
 Histamine is also found in many foods, including:

 - other fermented foods

 If you think you may have a yogurt allergy, see your doctor for a diagnosis.
-You may have a different allergy, such as a milk allergy, or you may be lactose intolerant.
-Seek immediate medical care if your symptoms persist and especially if you have any symptoms that resemble anaphylaxis, such as trouble breathing.
+You may have a milk allergy or you may be lactose intolerant.
+Seek immediate medical care if your symptoms persist, especially if you have any symptoms that resemble anaphylaxis, such as trouble breathing.